-We’ve all been warned at least once in our lives to double-check the emails and messages we’ve received in the event that someone’s trying to rip us off.
+We’ve all been warned at least once in our lives to double-check the emails and messages we’ve received in the event that someone’s trying to scam us.
 In fact, there are some major companies around the globe that constantly train their employees to tell the difference between an authentic email and a scam.
-The reason is simple, it’s because scams are dangerous and no one wants their personal information to fall in the wrong hands.
+The reason is simple, it’s because scams are dangerous, and no one wants their personal information to fall in the wrong hands.

 A scam is a term that denotes a fraud or scheme used to steal money from an unsuspecting person.
 Usually, people are exposed to false claims and promises and will be required to supply their bank account details and personal information.
 This allows scammers to perform fraudulent activities that trace back to the person whose details have been collected.
 While scams come in a variety of shapes or forms such as money mules, internet scams, phishing etc. there are common ways to identify them.

 Generally speaking, scammers can’t send you emails from authentic addresses.
 While the overall look of the email may seem genuine, the address is a clear telltale sign whether the email is fake or not.
 For example, all banks’ emails end with their domain: @xyzbank.com.
 While scammers may attempt to trick you by using your bank’s name, it won’t be accurate.
 It will always have an indicator, such as an extra letter or number, that you can spot.

 In case you’re being rushed to send your information because you’re at risk of losing your account, a transaction has been issued under your name or there’s an enticing offer that’s awaiting you… well, there’s a high chance you’re being roped into a scam.

 3. The offer is too good to be true